PHEV vs EV Charging: What's the Difference?

 PHEVs and BEVs share the same charging infrastructure, making it easy to switch between them or have both in the household.
 The main differences are charging times (faster for PHEVs due to smaller batteries), total charging costs (lower for PHEVs per charge, but BEVs cost less per kilometre in pure electric mode), and what happens when the battery runs out (PHEVs switch to petrol, BEVs need to recharge).

-If you value the flexibility of a petrol backup while enjoying electric driving for daily trips, a PHEV like the upcoming RAV4 Plug-in Hybrid offers the best of both worlds.
-If you're ready to go fully electric and can plan around charging, a BEV like the bZ4X delivers zero tailpipe emissions and the lowest running costs.
+If you value the flexibility of a petrol backup while enjoying electric driving for daily trips, a PHEV like the RAV4 Plug-in Hybrid offers the best of both worlds.
+If you’re ready to go fully electric and can plan around charging, the bZ4X and bZ4X Touring deliver zero tailpipe emissions and the lowest running costs, and the HiLux BEV brings the same thinking to the worksite for businesses running back-to-base vehicles.

 Either way, you're making a smarter choice for your wallet and the environment.